aya-kd/WhiteHat/README.md

 # Description
 WhiteHas is a web-based AI tool for Solidity smart contract vulnerability detection and auditing.
 This project was developed to obtain Master's degree in Computer Science.
-For more detail, please refer to our [thesis](https://drive.google.com/file/d/1ETdp8PXDYRMYzC9i0Q0d4cr4zU8Qmfw5/view?usp=sharing).

 # Table of Contents
 - [Tech Stack](https://github.com/aya-kd/WhiteHat/tree/main?tab=readme-ov-file#tech-stack)